 4. Take them out and wear them out

 One way to increase the chances of your child falling asleep is to make sure that are exhausted from the fun and physical activities of the day.
-Consider going for a seasonal winter walk, cycle ride or play in the park to use up their energy so that they are ready to sleep at bedtime.
-Sunshine plays a key role in setting your body’s natural body clock so playing outside in the day and dimming the lights an hour before bedtime will help keep their circadian rhythm regular.
+Go for a seasonal winter walk, cycle ride or play in the park to use up their energy so that they are ready to sleep at bedtime.
+Daylight plays a key role in setting your body’s natural body clock so playing outside in the day and dimming the lights an hour before bedtime will help keep their circadian rhythm regular.

 5. Eat well

 A busy day can distract babies and toddlers and they may not have eaten much.
 Consider giving them a light snack half an hour before bedtime so that they are not feeling hungry.
 Avoid foods that are too rich or fatty which can take a long time to digest.
 How about a ‘Snowman Smoothie’ of bananas, oats, milk and plain yoghurt.